-Online reputation management requires a deep understanding of these factors and the ability to adapt to external changes.
-Further, it takes time to rank in the top search results also takes time, especially when managing a crisis.
-Building authority for web properties is executed over a period of time.
-A qualified firm understands the search engine reputation management strategies needed to give your web properties the best chance at ranking in the top search results.
+Online reputation management requires a deep understanding of these factors, as well as the ability to adapt to external changes.
+Further, it takes time to rank in the top of search engines, especially for highly competitive keywords.
+A qualified firm understands the search engine reputation management strategies needed to improve your brands positive online presence.

-Businesses can no longer deny the importance of reviews.
-Whether you’re a local business or a top internet retailer, reviews have become a major influencing factor in consumers purchasing decisions.
-Because negative reviews can drive your potential customers away to competitors, part of managing your online reputation is being able to manage reviews.
-Many ORM firm services include review monitoring and management, however some may even offer to generate reviews.
+Online reviews are critical for driving revenue.
+Whether you’re a local business or a top internet retailer, reviews are a major factor in consumers’ purchasing decisions.
+Because negative reviews can drive away potential customers, it’s important to monitor what customers say about your business.
+Many reputation management firms include review monitoring and management, however some may even offer to generate reviews.

 This can be tricky.
 You should try to get Google reviews naturally because you offer great service and ask for reviews.
 However, don’t ever write or buy fake reviews.
 Reputation management agencies that promise to generate reviews often hire freelancers to publish fake reviews about your business.
 These reviews can even end up duplicated across several web platforms and have a negative impact on your business’s credibility.
 In some extreme cases, reputation management companies actually own review sites where they themselves publish fake negative reviews before seeking out the customer and offering their ORM services to remove these bad reviews.